network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The responsiveness measurement is built upon a foundation of standard protocols:
 IP, TCP, TLS, HTTP/2.
-On top of this foundation, a minimal amount of new "protocol" is defined, merely specifying the URLs that used for GET and PUT in the process of executing the test.
+On top of this foundation, a minimal amount of new "protocol" is defined, merely specifying the URLs that used for GET and POST in the process of executing the test.

 Both the client and the server MUST support HTTP/2 over TLS.
-The client MUST be able to send a GET request and a POST.
+The client MUST be able to send a request with a GET or POST method.
 The server MUST be able to respond to both of these HTTP commands.
-The server MUST have the ability to provide content upon a GET request.
+The server MUST have the ability to respond to a GET request with content.
 The server MUST use a packet scheduling algorithm that minimizes internal queueing to avoid affecting the client's measurement.